The Importance of Animal Companionship for Senior Adults

 According to Glenn N. Levine, M.D. and professor at Baylor College of Medicine in Houston Texas, “pet ownership, particularly dog ownership, is probably associated with a decreased risk of heart disease.”

-“Having pets also keeps [residents] in touch with the outside world – going for walks, to vet appointments, making sure the pet is vaccinated and licensed.
+“Having pets also keeps [residents] in touch with the outside world – going for walks, scheduling veterinarian and pet dental care appointments, and making sure the pet is vaccinated and licensed.
 It seems to keep them focused!
 Pets help them as they transition into being a senior,” explains Karen Peterson, Administrative Services Director for University House Wallingford.
+They are also responsible for keeping their pets clean but they can seek the assistance of a Mobile full-service dog groomer.

 Sense of Purpose